ZJUFanLab/MolNexus/README.md

-# Knowledge graph-enhanced multimodal embedding of molecular relationships
+# Knowledge graph-enhanced prediction of biomedical molecular relationships with MolNexus

 ## Overview